mitera/vanilla-form-validator/README.md

 on input `text` it's possible to use `pattern` attribute

-for other fields or cases add an array of rules:
+for other fields or cases add an array of fields:

     let signupForm = new FormValidator("#signupForm", {
-        rules: [
+        fields: [
             ...
         ]
     })

-rules configuration:
+fields configuration:
-- `fieldName` is the name of the field
+- `name` is the name of the field
-- `errorMessage` is an optional error message
-- `validation` is an object to configure
+- `rules` is an object to configure
   - `method` available methods are: `equalTo, minlength, maxlength, rangelength, custom`
   - `field` is a css rule for find a field, this option is use by `equalTo` method
   - `min` is min integer value used by `minlength, rangelength`
   - `max` is max integer value used by `maxlength, rangelength`
   - `action` is a custom method for validate field must be return a boolean value
+  - `errorMessage` is an optional error message

 Preconfigured validation are: `equalTo, minlength, maxlength, rangelength`